wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 From data produced by http://www.transport.gov.scot/report/j8512a-07.htm where figures have been recorded long term for traffic over the Forth Bridge :

-**Forth Road Bridge – Indexed Northbound Traffic Flow 1966 – 2005 (1966 = 1.0)&**
+**Forth Road Bridge – Indexed Northbound Traffic Flow 1966 – 2005 (1966 = 1.0)**

 ![alt tag](charts/ForthRoadBridgeIncreaseInTraffic-1966-2015.gif)

+The rpad Bridge being such an out of the way place and not subject to inordinate local development, these figures give a good indication of the overall increase in traffic levels in the UK.

+**On average Traffic is increasing by 2.2 percent per annum in the UK.**

-Being such an out of the way place and not subject to inordinate local development, these figures give a good indication of the overall increase in traffic levels being 2.2 percent per annum.
-It would be relatively simple to add extra columns to show how the traffic would increase in the next 5 years, that could tip the balance and prove traffic levels would then be at unacceptable levels for the infrastructure.
+It would be relatively simple to add extra columns to simulate  how the 2.2% increase effects traffic over the next 5 years.
+That information could tip the balance and prove traffic levels would then be at unacceptable levels for the infrastructure.